Lijp411/City-BIS/README.md

 ## 🤝 Contact us
   If you find this repo helpful, please give us a star.
 For any questions, please contact us via lijp57@mail2.sysu.edu.cn.

+## Acknowledgement
+-  This work is built upon the KPConv.